April 19, 2026 · By Alex Morgan

 We’d love to find a number that works for everyone.
 Please let us know your client’s thoughts by Friday at 5 PM.

-[PRO TIP] Adjust tone intensity by adding “Use a [firm/diplomatic/casual] tone” to your prompt.
-A lowball of 5% below asking calls for different language than a lowball of 15%.
-Agents who specify the gap percentage in the prompt typically get more appropriately calibrated responses.
+[PRO TIP] Control tone by adding “Use a [firm/diplomatic/casual] tone” directly to your prompt.
+A 5% lowball needs different language than a 15% lowball.
+Specify the gap percentage in the prompt and the output will be calibrated to match.

 Prompt 7: Multiple-Offer Situation Script for Sellers